On arrival I will meet you at the arrival lobby and escort you to the hotel to recover from jetlag. Overnight stay at Negombo.

-After we visited Kandy, we drive from Kandy to Nuwaraeliya.
+After breakfast, we drive from Kandy to Nuwaraeliya.
 Enroute we visit tea plantation and tea factory.

 I will drive you to Horton Plains to enjoy that lovely walk inside that national park.
 Horton Plains known as “Maha-Eliya” in Sinhala: is a national park in the highlands of Sri Lanka.
 It lies at a height of more than 2,000 m in the central highlands, and its altitude means that it has a much cooler and windier climate than the lowlands of Sri Lanka, with a mean annual temperature of 16 °C rather than the 26 °C of the coasts.
 The area was named in 1834 after Lady Anne Horton, wife of Sir Robert Wilmot-Horton, then-governor of Ceylon.

-On completion Horton Plains, return to Nuwaraeliya and travel by train from Nuwaraeliya to Ella.
+On completion return to Nuwaraeliya and travel by train from Nuwaraeliya to Ella.
+Overnight stay at Ella.

 Optional: For mind and body relaxation, Sri Lankan Ayurvedic massage.

-DAY 7 - Ella city and Tissa (Nearest Town to Yala) Drive: approximately 3 hours by car
+DAY 8 - Ella city and Tissa (Nearest Town to Yala)

 I will take you to Ella.
 Ella is a small village located high in the mountains.
 It is possible to climb the peaks around Ella and walk through tea plantations to Mini Adams Peak, Nine arch bridge, waterfalls and viewpoints.